Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Partitioning

 \subsubsection{Partitioning Time vs. Training Time}

 Although graph partitioning is a preprocessing task that only needs to be performed once before training, in practical applications, the time required cannot be ignored.
-Through experiments, we found that there is a significant difference in graph partitioning time, with the hash method taking only \HashPartitionTime on average, while the ByteGNN method requires \ByteGNNPartitionTime on average.

 In order to analyze the cost of graph partitioning, we show the proportion of graph partitioning time and training time on different datasets.
 As shown in Figure \ref{fig:partition-time-training-time}, regarding hash partitioning, it is the fastest and takes the smallest proportion of overall training time (only 0.11\% on average), resulting in the lowest partitioning overhead.
-Regarding \metisextended partitioning, the graph partitioning time portion for Metis-V, Metis-VE, and Metis-VET is 4.33\%, 6.11\%, and 7.98\%, respectively.
+Regarding \Metisextended partitioning, the graph partitioning time portion for Metis-V, Metis-VE, and Metis-VET is 4.33\%, 6.11\%, and 7.98\%, respectively.
 As more constraints are introduced, the partitioning overhead of \Metisextended gradually increases.
 Overall, the partitioning overhead of \Metisextended is deemed acceptable, constituting less than 10\% of the total training time.
 Regarding streaming partitioning, it exhibits the longest graph partitioning time.
 The graph partitioning time portion for Stream-V and Stream-B is 99.36\% and 84.87\%, respectively.
 This is because streaming-based partitioning involves extensive set intersection computations during vertex assignment, incurring substantial computational overhead.
 Additionally, due to vertex dependencies and the constraints of streaming graph partitioning, it cannot benefit from parallel acceleration.